-With a 6.4% increase in the energy cap price coming into effect on 1 April 2025, which equates to an average price of 27.03p per kWh for a single unit of energy, now is a good time to start thinking about which items in your home are using the most energy.
+On 1 October 2025, the energy price cap increased by 2%, which equates to an average of 26.35p per kWh for a single unit of electricity.
+Now is the time to start thinking about which items in your home are using the most energy.

-So whether you like to keep your tumble dryer on a constant spin, are someone who walks around the house leaving lights and devices on, or simply have never given much thought to how to keep energy costs down, read on to find out which appliances use the most energy and how a few small changes might just save you a lot of money in the long run.
+Whether you like to keep your tumble dryer on a constant spin, have a habit of leaving lights on, or never turn the TV off at the wall, read on to discover which appliances use the most energy and how a few small changes could save you money.

 Click or scroll through to see which appliances are driving up your electricity costs...

-With rising energy costs once more at the forefront of our minds, Which? has put its testers to work in its laboratories to work out which appliances in our homes are costing us the most.
+With rising energy costs once more at the forefront of our minds, Which? has put its testers to work to calculate which appliances in our homes are costing us the most.

 Its testers have been measuring how much energy appliances use and then using this data to work out how much each appliance costs to run over the course of the year, presuming we are paying the average rate for electricity as set by Ofgem.

-It's worth noting, Which? has also assumed an average use per household, so if you know you use your appliances far more or less than most then you should upscale or downscale your costings accordingly.
+It's worth noting, Which? has also assumed an average use per household, so if you know you use your appliances far more or less than most, you should upscale or downscale your costings accordingly.

-Of course, if you are a box-set binger, it's quite possible you watch your TV a lot more than this, so be honest with yourself as to whether your annual TV costs are actually a lot higher – and perhaps now's the time to consider turning your TV off at the wall between viewing sessions.
+Of course, if you are a box-set binger, you may watch your TV a lot more than this, so be honest with yourself as to whether your annual TV costs are actually a lot higher.
+Perhaps now's the time to consider turning your TV off at the wall between viewing sessions.

-It's also important not to boil too much water each time and a low minimum fill level is good at limiting this wastage.
-An annual fee of £40 per year seems like a small price to pay for our daily tea and coffee intake, though if you boil more than a litre of water twice a day then you’re probably spending more than that.
+It's also important not to boil too much water each time, and a low minimum fill level is good at limiting this wastage.
+An annual fee of £39 per year seems like a small price to pay for our daily tea and coffee intake, though if you boil more than a litre of water twice a day, you’re probably spending more than that.

-The good news for lovers of tumble dryers are that heat pump tumble dryers are a lot cheaper to run than the more traditional condenser models (we'll get to them shortly).
+The good news for lovers of tumble dryers is that heat pump tumble dryers are a lot cheaper to run than the more traditional condenser models (we'll get to them shortly).

 And while some people claim they can cook a perfectly good roast dinner in an air fryer, we're pretty sure a double oven is hard to beat when it comes to preparing Christmas dinner.

-If you're looking to upgrade your cooker in the near future, it's worth bearing this in mind.
+If you're looking to upgrade your cooker in the near future, it's worth bearing in mind that a double oven costs the same to run as a single.

 According to Which? the average UK household uses their washing machine 208 times per year (about four times a week), which makes the average annual running cost of £66 seem very reasonable.

-Size matters in terms of energy costs here but you also need to be realistic – a smaller one may be cheaper to run but if you have to put it on more frequently to deal with your household's laundry then you'll not really be making a saving.
+Size matters in terms of energy costs here, but you also need to be realistic.
+A smaller model may be cheaper to run, but if you have to put it on more frequently to deal with your household's laundry, then you'll not really be making a saving.

 That said, there are some energy-saving washing machines on the market that are worth looking into, including ones with the Which?
 Eco Buy label.

-Though they may look aesthetically pleasing and add a certain rustic charm to your home, electric range cookers are the most expensive cookers to run and prices can vary greatly – from £40 to £102 according to Which?.
+Though they may look aesthetically pleasing and add a certain rustic charm to your home, electric range cookers are the most expensive cookers to run, and prices can vary greatly, from £39 to £99 according to Which?.

 With this in mind, always consider running costs as well as initial outlay when buying a new cooker.

-For most of us, a dishwasher is now an essential home appliance and again prices vary greatly, so while you can limit costs by waiting until it’s full to put it on, the best way to save money over the years is to invest in an energy efficient dishwasher.
+For most of us, a dishwasher is now an essential home appliance.
+Again, prices vary greatly, so while you can limit costs by waiting until it’s full to put it on, the best way to save money over the years is to invest in an energy-efficient dishwasher.

-According to the Which? research, the most expensive ones to run will set you back £103 per year, while those that lost less energy come in at just £44 per year – a huge saving we think you'll agree.
+According to the Which? research, the most expensive ones to run will set you back £100 per year, while those that cost less energy come in at just £43 per year – a huge saving we think you'll agree.

-The very nature of a fridge freezer means it is one of your home's biggest energy guzzlers as it does need to be on all the time.
+The very nature of a fridge freezer means it is one of your home's biggest energy guzzlers, as it needs to be on all the time.

-Freestanding fridge freezers may appeal more to you but they actually cost more to run than integrated versions, though this is often as they tend to be older and not as energy efficient.
+Freestanding fridge freezers may appeal more to you, but they actually cost more to run than integrated versions, though this is often because they tend to be older and not as energy efficient.

 When shopping for a fridge freezer in future, also check out its energy efficiency.